 As mentioned above, your dental implant, paired with a bridge or crown, will look and function just like your natural tooth.

-No one should be able to tell that you have artificial teeth, and you can eat, speak and function as you did before while enjoying quality of life.
+No one should be able to tell that you have artificial teeth, and you can eat, speak and function as you did before while enjoying the quality of life.
 Since there are no nerves in a dental implant, you will not feel sensations.

 Easy to Care For

-What are potential disadvantages of dental implants?
+What are the potential disadvantages of dental implants?